 Formally tested annually (controlled tests with known results) by the Collaborative Testing Services, Inc.

-Test results reveal a ZERO PERSONAL EXAMINER ERROR RATE
+Test results reveal a 100% PERSONAL EXAMINER SUCCESS RATE

 Former full time Federal & State Gov. Forensic Document Analyst: